Robust XVA

 \section{Conclusions}

 We have developed a framework to calculate the robust XVA of a credit default swap portfolio.
 We have considered the situation where the trader faces uncertainty on the return rate of the money market account associated with the counterparty.
 The credit default swap portfolio is replicated by the investor using defaultable accounts associated with the same entities referencing the single name credit default swap contracts in the portfolio.
 By constraining the return rate of the counterparty account to lie within an uncertainty interval, we have derived lower and upper bounds for the XVA.
-Our analysis highlights a nontrivial interaction between the value process of the trade that accounts for all financing costs, and the closeout process that depends on the clean price of the transaction.
+Our analysis highlights a nontrivial interaction between the value process of the trade that accounts for all financing costs, and the closeout process that depends only on the clean price of the transaction.
 The latter is obtained by pricing the cash flow of the trade, ignoring all other costs involved.
-We have shown that the value of the super-replication is obtained by switching, possibly multiple times during the life of the transaction, between the lower and upper bound of the account rate uncertainty interval, depending on whether the value of the XVA replication trade lies above or below the corresponding close-out value of the transaction. {Our comparative statics analysis highlights the nontrivial role played by credit contagion on XVA, and the corresponding replication strategies.
+Our comparative statics analysis highlights the nontrivial role played by credit contagion on XVA and on the corresponding replication strategies.
 Higher portfolio credit risk increases the value of the underlying portfolio for the CDS payer, and results in a larger number of reference entity account shares.
-If the counterparty is more sensitive to default events of the underlying portfolio, XVA is lower because the transaction terminates earlier and is less costly to implement.}
+If the counterparty is more sensitive to default events of the underlying portfolio, XVA is lower because the transaction terminates earlier and is less costly to implement.